 - Your CRSid is then combined with '@cam.ac.uk' to make up your email address, e.g. firstname.lastname@example.org.

 - You will receive an email from the University outlining the steps you will need to take to access your Cambridge email account and Raven password.
-This email should be received before or during the first week of September.
+This email should be received in early September.

 - Please note that the 'User Name' you will be asked to input in order to register for email and computing services is your CRSid, not your USN or UCAS reference number.

-- You will find it helpful to read the IT leaflet Getting Started with IT @ Cambridge from the University for new students.
-A copy will be sent to you in your information pack.
+- You will find it helpful to read the following University IT information for new students: Getting Started with IT @ Cambridge

-- You will receive just before the start of each term an email to your @cam email address containing an attachment with your bill for that term.
+- You will receive your College bill just before the start of each term as an email sent to your @cam email address.

 - The deadline for the payment of your termly College bill is two weeks after the first day of each term.

 - If you have any difficulties paying your bill on time, please speak to your Tutor.

 - College charges such as accommodation are charged termly.